SPN 1000. CONVERSATIONAL SPANISH.

 Conversational Spanish II is a communicative based course and a continuation of Conversational Spanish I. Students will continue learning basic language skills necessary for practical daily applications in different social settings.
 Conversation will be enhanced using speaking, listening, reading and writing skills.
 This course will be taught utilizing a variety of multisensory techniques that foster the development of oral proficiency in Spanish.
 This course does not satisfy the college foreign language requirements and is not open to native speakers.

 ELEMENTARY SPANISH I

 For students without two years of recent high school Spanish completed within the last three years or department approval.
 Emphasis on everyday use of the language; integrating basic grammar, vocabulary, composition and culture through a conversational approach to Spanish.
 Not open to native speakers.
-A minimum of a C is required to pass this course if being used to satisfy the General Education Foreign Language requirement.
+A minimum of a C is required to pass this course if being used to satisfy the Foreign Language Proficiency requirement.

 SPN 1121.
 ELEMENTARY SPANISH II.

 ELEMENTARY SPANISH II